Safety and Security Frequently Asked Questions

 If a reporter or member of the media calls seeking information or an interview on a campus incident or emergency, please refer call to the Office of Communications, Blumenthal Hall, 973/353-5262.

-Any questions or comments about this web page should be referred to Chief Lattimore, 973.353.5134 or email@example.com.
+Any questions or comments about this web page should be referred to Chief Huertas, 973.353.1670 or firstname.lastname@example.org.

 Joined Rutgers: 1946